-So, if you are currently an international student and you are looking for a job, we have written an article for you.
-The most useful tips to find your first job in Australia.
+So, if you are currently an international student and you are looking for a job, we have written the most useful tips to find your first job in Australia, exclusively for you.

 1. Practice your English

 I know it can sound cliche, but believe me.
-If you have not been in Australia before, you will remember us when we say that “Australian English” is not like any other language.
+If you have not been to Australia before, you will remember us when we say that “Australian English” is not like any other language.

 When you are looking for your first job, you need to be understood but most importantly you need to understand what employers are telling you.

 In Australia, there are a HUGE amount of nationalities.
 Therefore, you can expect to hear a lot of different accents when speaking to someone else.

 There can be easy accents, but really, the Australian accent is not.
 You will probably need some time to understand it well, especially if they like to include Australian slang into the conversation.

 In fact, there are even Australians that don’t understand each other.
 Funny, hey?

 But it is true!

 So, if you want to boost your chances of finding your first job, take your phone and start calling your friends or go to your flatmate’s room and start as many conversations as you can to practice.

 2. Look for casual jobs and not professional jobs

 Do you have a good level of English fluency and enough experience to stand out from a big number of applicants in professional jobs?

 But remember, you only have permission to work up to 20 hours as an international student, so make sure those professional jobs you are looking to apply for are okay with that.